 As Britain’s only coastal National Park, millions of visitors flock to Pembrokeshire each year to walk the spectacular 186 miles of coastal path stretching from St Dogmaels to Amroth.
 But the coast path is not the only way to see this sea-sculpted westerly wonder.
 Come and enjoy Pembrokeshire from the water with one of the best boat trips you’ll ever take!
-Here are our fave four…
+Here are our favourite four:

-- Boat trips to Ramsey Island
+Boat trips to Ramsey Island

 We start with the most popular boat trips in Pembrokeshire – Ramsey Island.
 Head towards St Justinians, a beautiful heather-dotted peninsula just south of Whitesands beach and boasting the oldest coastal rock formations in mainland Britain.
 Here you’ll find the 100-year-old lifeboat station next to its updated counterpart – lifeboats have been launched from this area since 1862.
 You’ll also find Falcon Boats, Voyages of Discovery and Thousand Islands Expeditions, taking visitors around Ramsey Island.

 The round Ramsey Island trips are suitable for all ages, and the hour-long trips take in sea caves, the notorious Bitches reef, as well as unique geology, tales of infamous shipwrecks and, if you’re lucky, the occasional inquisitive grey seal or porpoise!
-This is one of the best boat trips for seeing cliff nesting birds such as choughs, kittiwakes and fulmar petrels.
+This is one of the best boat trips for seeing cliff-nesting birds such as choughs, kittiwakes, and fulmar petrels.

-2. Boat trips to Grassholm
+Boat trips to Grassholm

 Grassholm is the smallest of the Pembrokeshire islands visited by boat trips, and is the most westerly point in Wales.
 It’s also an exceptionally special place, and home to a very special bird: the gannet.
 Owned by the RSPB, Grassholm is the third most important site for gannets in the world.
 You can see why – this uninhabited island is 8 miles off the coast of Pembrokeshire, giving the roughly 40,000 breeding pairs of gannets some peace and quiet!

 You can access Grassholm via St Justinians with the same boat operators as Ramsey Island, or take a day trip south to the pretty coastal village of Dale, where Pembrokeshire Islands will take you on a Gannetry Experience.
 Leaving from here is a great excuse to stop for dinner at The Griffin Inn while you’re there – yum!

-3. Boat trips to Skomer Island
+Boat trips to Skomer Island

 Skomer is the largest of the Pembrokeshire islands, and home to its most famous seabird, the Atlantic Puffins.
-Thousands of people flock to tthe island every year to see these fantastic, colourful birds, as well as the beauty of the island itself, covered in pink thrifts and gorse, with the famous Pembrokeshire Vole hiding in the twisted coastal hedges.
+Thousands of people flock to the island every year to see these fantastic, colourful birds, as well as the beauty of the island itself, covered in pink thrifts and gorse, with the famous Pembrokeshire Vole hiding in the twisted coastal hedges.
 The treacherous waters around Skomer make it an island free of predators, allowing the 6,000 pairs of puffins to live in peace.

 The island is open from Good Friday until September, so make sure you get down to the ferry port at Martin’s Haven in South Pembrokeshire nice and early to bag your seat on the ferry.
-This is a once in a lifetime trip, so don’t miss the boat!
+This is a once-in-a-lifetime trip, so don’t miss the boat!

-4. Boat trips to Cardigan Island and Cemaes Head
+Boat trips to Cardigan Island and Cemaes Head